 This route stands out as a top walk near Barnard Castle for several reasons:

-- Historic interest – the stunning ruins of Egglestone Abbey
+- Historic interest – explore Barnard Castle and the stunning ruins of Egglestone Abbey

 Tips for the Walk